 A Magnificent View from Zakimi Castle Ruin

 We reached Zakimi Castle Ruin after a short 6-minute stroll from the carpark.
-It was a well-preserved castle ruin and was large as compared to the one we just saw yesterday.
+It was a well-preserved castle ruin and was large as compared to another castle we saw yesterday.

 No wonder, Zakimi Castle Ruin is listed as an UNESCO site.
 You could climb up to the “3rd floor” of the 15th century castle and enjoy a spectacular 360-degree view of the woods and ocean.
 Among the three castles we’ve visited in Okinawa, we thought Zakimi Castle Ruin offered the best experience.
 Do note that we didn’t visit the popular Shuri Castle as we read that the place was reconstructed in 1992, after being destroyed several times over the centuries.